willwin4sure/vault/💻Programming/Rust/Traits.md

 {
 ```

-You can also specify that a function returns some type that implements a trait, e.g.
+You can also specify that a function returns some type that implements a trait, e.g. ^c00845

 ```rust
 fn returns_summarizable() -> impl Summary {
 ```

 This is especially useful when we discuss closures and iterators, which have types that only the compiler knows or types that are very long to specify concretely.
 But note that your function can only return a single type when it does this (no mixing!).

+Note that the compiler infers the actual concrete type (e.g. for [[Advanced Types#The `Sized` Trait|sizing]] purposes), but this is just hidden (only the trait is exposed).

 ## Conditionally Implemented Methods